ibm-cloud-docs/sell/add-new-product.md

 During the onboarding process, you can add a new product or import an existing product.
 Importing an existing product is limited to software that was previously added to a private catalog.
 {: shortdesc}

-## Add a new product by using the console
+## Adding a new product by using the console
 {: #add-new-product}
 {: ui}